iifl-logo

 Partner

-Based on such checks and ocher generally accepted auditing procedures carried on by us and according to the information and explanations given to us, we report that:-
+Based on such checks and other generally accepted auditing procedures carried on by us and according to the information and explanations given to us, vve report on the matters specified in paragraphs 3 and 4 of the order: -

 b) The Company has certified that all the property, plant and equipment have been physically verified by the Management during the year and there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 No discrepancies were noticed on such verification.

-c) On the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of "Key Leasing and Finance Limited", the erstwhi e name of the Company.
+c) On the basis of our examination of the records of the Company, the title deeds of immovable properties are held In the name of "Key Leasing and Finance Limited", the erstwhile name of die Company.
 The details are as follows:

 Description of Property